balltar/TurboPoly/README.md

 - [ ] Implement a Univariate polynomial representation for polynomials as coefficient vectors
 - [ ] Implement a basic convolution with univariate coefficient vector representation
-- [ ] Implement a convolution using Karatsuba with univariate ceofficient vector representation
+- [ ] Implement a convolution using Karatsuba with univariate coefficient vector representation

 # Goals